 - 2 tbsp maple syrup or other sweetener - optional

-- crushed ice - for serving
+- crushed ice - for serving, optional

 Instructions

 - To a blender, add all the ingredients (except for the ice) and blend for about 30 seconds or until mostly smooth.
-Transfer to a large glass jar.
-Serve immediately or store in the fridge.

 - To serve, pour the juice into a glass filled with ice cube (or crushed).